aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-tasks/task-durations/_index.md

 {{% alert color="primary" %}}

 Tasks take time, they have a duration.
 Realistic task durations help give a realistic project end date.
-Aspose.Tasks API allows developers to set task durations in projects.
+Aspose.Tasks for C++ API allows developers to set task durations in projects.

 {{% /alert %}}
 ## **Working with Durations**